 This is why pricing has to be defensible, not aspirational.
 A $5M buyer is tracking the market closely.
 They know what sold last season, what's sitting, and what was reduced.
 If a home is listed at $5.2M and a comparable renovated property nearby is offered at $4.9M, the buyer will notice.
 They'll want to understand the difference and that explanation needs to be visible in the listing itself, not saved for a conversation that may never happen.

 Presentation carries more weight than it once did.
-Photography needs to tell a spatial story: how the home lives, how the rooms connect, how the outdoor space works.
+Photography needs to tell a story: how the home lives, how the rooms connect, how the outdoor space works.
 Copy needs to go beyond features and address the questions a serious buyer actually has.
 What's the lot situation?
 Is there expansion potential?
 What does the septic support?
 Is there pool feasibility?
-What's the renovation history, and what was done to code?
+What's the renovation history?
 What does the rental performance look like for a buyer considering seasonal use?
 These aren't details to hold back for a showing.
 They're the details that get a buyer to the showing.

 That requires a broker who understands how buyers at this level actually think, what they compare, what makes them hesitate, and what makes them act.
 Bernadette's approach to selling at this price point starts well before the listing goes live.
 It begins with understanding the property's real competitive set, building a value story that holds up under scrutiny, and presenting the home in a way that gives a serious buyer the confidence to move forward.